imagej/imagej.github.io/_pages/plugins/trackmate/csv-importer.md

 This plugin lives on a separate {% include list-of-update-sites content='update site' %}.
 If you want to use it, you first need to subscribe to the update site named `TrackMateCSVImporter`, as explained [here](/update-sites/following).

-The importer can be found in the {% include bc content='Plugins | Tracking | TrackMate CSV importer'%} menu.
+The importer can be found in the {% include bc path='Plugins | Tracking | TrackMate CSV importer'%} menu.

 Using the GUI.
 --------------